Books of secrets: Description

-Some books of secrets, such as Alessio Piemontese's famous Secreti (1555), contained mainly practical and technological information in the form of useful recipes.
+Individual books had their own focuses.
+Some books of secrets, such as Secreti (1555), attributed to Alessio Piemontese, contained mainly practical and technological information in the form of useful recipes.
 Others, such as Giambattista Della Porta's Magia Naturalis (Natural Magic, 1558) deployed practical recipes in an effort to demonstrate the principles of natural magic.
 Other books of secrets, such as Isabella Cortese's Secreti (1564), disseminated alchemical information to a wide readership.
-Recent research has suggested that the books of secrets may have played an important role in the emergence of experimental science by bringing practical technical information to the attention of experimental scientists.
+Recent research has suggested that the books of secrets played an important role in the emergence of experimental science by bringing practical technical information to the attention of experimental scientists.